Best Transcript Summarizers for Checkable Notes

 NoteGPT's text summarizer accepts pasted or typed long text and returns a summary, key points, highlights, and related questions and answers.

-This fits study-oriented transcript work, such as lecture notes already saved as text or a discussion transcript a student wants to review before an exam.
-The related-questions output can help surface what to check next.
+It suits class notes or a discussion that a student wants to review before an exam.
+Its related questions can suggest what to study next.

 6. Summarizer.org